-While writing a program, there may be a situation when you need to perform some action over and over again.
-In such situation you would need to write loop statements to reduce the number of lines.
+While writing a program, there may be a situation when you need to

 JavaScript supports all the necessary loops to help you on all steps of programming.